PayDevs/awesome-oss-monetization/approaches/paid-tools.md

 Variants & Options:
 * Tool: Development of a tool helping in the use of the OSS (e.g., UI layout designer for a frontend framework such as react.js)
 * Extensions & plug-ins: Additional functionality (similar to filters in photoshop, ...)
+* Premium Replacement: Selling a second (closed-source) tool far better than the OSS

 ## Platforms
 * [Apple's App Store](https://www.apple.com/app-store/) (Hosting Apps for MaosOS and iOS)